ellamkoch/Pet-Kennel-Shell/README.md

 ## Day 3 - Assignment: Managing Your Pet Kennel with JavaScript Arrays
 ### Objective
+Create pets using a factory function, add them to a "kennel" array using both push and bracket notation, and log the array.
+Optionally, add a rest method to increase happiness.
 This assignment will help you practice using arrays in JavaScript by creating and managing a collection of pet objects.
 You'll learn how to add items to an array using both the push method and bracket notation.

 ### Files Used
 -index-3.js